-The root canal may be one of the most misunderstood of all dental health services.
+The root canal may be one of the most misunderstood of all dental treatment services.
 We have provided thousands of them to Perth area patients with great results.
-We would like to provide a brief explanation or “short version” of what a root canal is and how it can save a tooth.
+We would like to provide a brief explanation or “short version” of what a root canal therapy is and how it can save a tooth.

 Why Would You Need a Root Canal?

 On the inside of your tooth, there is a layer of soft tissue.
 This is called the pulp.
 It has nerves, blood vessels and connective tissue.
 When your tooth is in the development or growing stage, its job is to provide nutrition that helps grow the tooth, including the hard layer, which is called the dentin and the outer enamel.